panglesd/slipshow/docs/tutorial.rst

 		$ slipshow serve prime-numbers.md
 		Visit http://localhost:8080 to view your presentation, with auto-reloading on file changes.

-      This command (which do not return due to the ``--serve`` flag) creates a file with the same name as the input name, but a different extension:
+      This ``serve`` command creates a file with the same name as the input name, but a different extension: ``prime-numbers.html``.
-      ``prime-numbers.html``.
 The ``.md`` file is the one you'll use to modify the presentation, and the one you'll share with another author of the presentation.
 The ``.html`` file is the one you'll use to view or do your presentation, or to share with someone interested in viewing the presentation.

-      The ``--serve`` flag is very useful when writing your presentation.
-It will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.
+      Moreover, the ``flag`` command will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.
+It is very useful when writing your presentation.
+When you only want to generate the html file once, use ``compile`` instead.

    .. tab:: In the slipshow editor